 Although still at its early stage of development, the system was built last year using Quorum, an open-source blockchain that JP Morgan developed internally.
 During the test, a simulation of the Canadian bank’s $150 million offering on the same day of a one-year floating-rate Yankee certificate of deposit was conducted.

-As reported , the investors in the Yankee certificate of deposit includes Goldman Sachs Asset Management, the fund management arm of Goldman Sachs Group Inc (GS.N), Pfizer Inc (PFE.N) and Legg Mason Inc’s (LM.N) Western Asset and other investors in the certificate of deposit.
+As reported by Reuters, the investors in the Yankee certificate of deposit includes Goldman Sachs Asset Management, the fund management arm of Goldman Sachs Group Inc (GS.N), Pfizer Inc (PFE.N) and Legg Mason Inc’s (LM.N) Western Asset and other investors in the certificate of deposit.